minvws/nl-kat-coordination/mula/docs/design.md

     end
    ```

 4. When a plugin of type `boefje` is enabled or disabled in Rocky.
-Triggered
+This is
-   when the plugin cache of an organisation is flushed.
+   triggered when the plugin cache of an organisation is flushed.

    * The cache of the organisation will be flushed at a specified interval.

-   * At this moment the `Scheduler` a new boefje is available for the scheduler
+   * Due to the flushing of the cache we get a new list of enabled boefjes for
-     to generate new tasks for.
+     an organisation.
+     (`connectors.services.katalogus._flush_organisations_boefje_type_cache()`)

-   * A new task will be generated when the OOIs are rescheduled, when they
+   * New tasks will be created for enabled boefjes, when the OOIs are being
+     rescheduled.
+This is then done when the `push_tasks_for_random_objects()`
-     are referenced when the `push_tasks_for_random_objects` method is called.
+     method is called.

 ##### Creation of normalizer jobs